Proofs of network quantum nonlocality in continuous families of distributions: Inflation used and constraints imposed

 where the right-hand side represents a product of single-party marginals of the original distribution $P(a,b,c)$.
 Note that Eqs.~(\ref{LPhierarchy}-\ref{LPhigherorder}) relate combinations of probabilities in the inflation to products of the elements of the original probability distribution.
 It is possible also to consider more convoluted relations, where the right-hand side contains elements of the distribution in the inflation as well.
 Namely, one can consider the constraints

 plus the equivalent under cyclic permutation of parties.

-The constraints in Eq.~\eqref{LPhierarchy} are sufficient to define a hierarchy of inflations that asymptotically converges to the characterization of all $P(a,b,c)$ compatible with Eq.~\eqref{eq:trianglelocal} \cite{navascues2017convergence}.
+The constraints in Eq.~\eqref{LPhierarchy} are sufficient to define a hierarchy of inflations that asymptotically converges to the characterization of all $P(a,b,c)$ compatible with Eq.~\eqref{eq:trianglelocal} in the main text \cite{navascues2017convergence}.
 However, the additional constraints \eqref{LPhigherorder} and \eqref{LPlpi} have proved useful for further constraining the characterizations offered by inflation under restricted computational resources.
-The constraints in Eq.~\eqref{LPhigherorder}, denoted as higher-degree relations in Ref.~\cite{navascues2017convergence}, allow to identify the W distribution as incompatible with Eq.~\eqref{eq:trianglelocal} \cite{wolfe2019inflation}.
+The constraints in Eq.~\eqref{LPhigherorder}, denoted as higher-degree relations in Ref.~\cite{navascues2017convergence}, allow to identify the W distribution as incompatible with Eq.~\eqref{eq:trianglelocal} in the main text \cite{wolfe2019inflation}.
 In turn, Eq.~\eqref{LPlpi} are the linearized polynomial identification constraints.
 These constraints have been used in Ref.~\cite{Gisin2020} for providing tighter characterizations of distributions compatible with the triangle scenario, and a comparison between the characterizations obtained with and without these constraints can be found in Ref.~\cite{alexThesis}.

-Recall that the conditions (\ref{LPpos}-\ref{LPlpi}) are consequences of the correlations admitting a model of the type of Eq.~\eqref{eq:trianglelocal}.
+Recall that the conditions (\ref{LPpos}-\ref{LPlpi}) are consequences of the correlations admitting a model of the type of Eq.~\eqref{eq:trianglelocal} in the main text.
 Thus, in order to see whether a distribution $P(a,b,c)$ admits such a model, one can consider the problem

 which, since all constraints are linear once $P(a,b,c)$ is defined, can be formulated as a linear program.
-If a solution to \eqref{LP} does not exist, then it is certified that the premise, namely that $P(a,b,c)$ satisfies Eq.~\eqref{eq:trianglelocal}, is false.
+If a solution to \eqref{LP} does not exist, then it is certified that the premise, namely that $P(a,b,c)$ satisfies Eq.~\eqref{eq:trianglelocal} in the main text, is false.
 The absence of a solution for Eq.~\eqref{LP} can be demonstrated, via Farka's lemma, in terms of a certificate of infeasibility.
 In Fig.~\ref{fig:constraintCertificates} we show an exemplification of the certificates obtained when the different types of constraints are added to the linear program.